Keeping salt out of our local waters, one water softener at a time

-Many water softeners in the district's service area area outdated or are not set up to run at their peak efficiency.
-That's a problem because all of the salt that goes into water softeners ends up at the wastewater treatment plant, and eventually local freshwater streams.
-Excessive chloride (a component of salt) can threaten freshwater wildlife.
+Many water softeners in the District’s service area are outdated or are not set up to run at peak efficiency.
+That’s a problem because all of the salt that goes into water softeners ends up at the wastewater treatment plant, and eventually in local freshwater streams.
+Excessive chloride, a component of salt, can threaten freshwater wildlife.

-The district's Salt Savers program aims to equip service providers with the knowledge and resources to increase the efficiency of home water softeners adn to identify softeners that are prime candidates for replacement.
-To encourage homeowners to participate, the district is funding discounts on services and equipment that will result in reduced salt to the sewer system.
+The aim of the Salt Savers pilot program is to improve water softener efficiency, with the goal of reducing chloride entering the sewer system.
+We do this by equipping service providers with the knowledge and resources needed to increase the efficiency of home water softeners and identify softeners that are prime candidates for replacement.
+To encourage homeowners to participate, the District funds discounts and rebates on services and equipment that result in reduced salt to the sewer system.

 Steps to Savings

 Eligible homeowners on the sanitary sewer system can earn rebates up to $200 to improve water softeners through this program.

 - Take the online water softener self-screen.

 - Call a Salt Savers certified service provider from our list to discuss improvements.